Corn207/ts-query-loader.nvim/README.md

 ## 🛠️ Technicality

-Seem this plugin is over-engineered, convoluted right?
+**Seem this plugin is over-engineered, convoluted right?**

 Well, this solves me of some edge cases involving assign which _filetype_ will use which _parser_, _query_ and how it runs.
-It starts as a small snippet but then it grows as I often messing around treesitter.
+It starts as a small snippet but then it grows as I often mess around treesitter.
 Also I don't mine the startup time ~1ms with more tools.

 Parsers and queries is provided by [nvim-treesitter](https://github.com/nvim-treesitter/nvim-treesitter).
 Each _parser_ has several corresponding _filetype_ and _query_.
 You can find them through:

 - Installed _parser_ through [vim.api.nvim_get_runtime_file("parser/\*.\*", true)](<https://neovim.io/doc/user/api.html#nvim_get_runtime_file()>)